tojatos/NKM/README.md

 ## Future

 Right now I am focused on decoupling and writing tests.
-In the future I'll add multiplayer mode, better documentation for contributing and a website.
+In the future I'd like to add multiplayer mode, support for mobile devices, better documentation for contributing and a website.